OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 In MS Dynamics 365, selecting the entity type in mapping configuration does not depend on the project selection as there is no concept of project in the system.
 So, the user needs to select `OH_NO_PROJECT` in the projects' tab.

 > **Note**: If your entity is not visible in the entity list, enable "Appear in search results" from the entity settings.
-Refer to [Enable Search Result](msdynamics.md#enable-search-result) section to know how to enable entity for synchronization with OpsHub Integration Manager.
+Refer to [Enable Search Result](msdynamics.md#enable-search-result) section to know how to enable entity for synchronization with <code class="expression">space.vars.SITENAME</code>.

 ## Comments Configuration